Super-resolution of 4D flow MRI through inverse problem explicit solving: METHODS

-Although the original complex-valued MR signal is not stored as an output, it can be synthetically reconstructed using the available magnitude and velocity images.
-For each encoding direction, we compute a complex-valued spatial signal of the form:

-where the phase $\Phi_j$ is computed from the corresponding velocity component $j$ using the standard VENC relation.
+Given the magnitude and phase images, we reconstruct for each encoding direction a synthetic 3D complex-valued spatial signal:

-This reconstruction enables us to define a consistent forward model of the acquisition process in the complex domain.
-In clinical settings, limited spatial resolution results from acquisition time constraints, as achieving higher resolution requires sampling more points of the k-space.
-We model this degradation as a cropping of high-frequency components in k-space, which corresponds in the spatial domain to a convolution with a limited support kernel followed by subsampling.
-For each velocity encoding direction, at each time step, we represent the resulting forward models as:
+Using these reconstructed 3D complex-valued signals $y_j$, we define a forward model that captures the loss of spatial resolution in clinical 4D Flow MRI acquisitions.
+Limited spatial resolution can be modeled as the truncation of high-frequency components in he k-space due to acquisition time constraints.
+In the spatial domain, this degradation can be modeled as a convolution with a sinc kernel followed by a subsampling.
+For each velocity-encoding direction, the acquisition model is written as:

 where $y_j \in \mathbb{C}^{N_l}$ ($N_l = m_l \times n_l \times s_l$) and $x_j \in \mathbb{C}^{N_h}$ ($N_h = m_h \times n_h \times s_h$) are respectively vectorized versions of LR image of size $m_l \times n_l \times s_l$ and HR image of size $m_h \times n_h \times s_h$, obtained by ordering their voxels lexicographically.
 The 3D HR image is altered by a decimation operator $\mathbf{S} \in \mathbb{R}^{N_l \times N_h}$ with an integer rate $d = d_r \times d_c \times d_s$, i.e., $N_h = N_l \times d$. $\mathbf{H} \in \mathbb{R}^{N_h \times N_h}$ is a convolution operator modeled as a BCCB matrix of the kernel, and $\mathbf{n} \in \mathbb{R}^{N_l \times 1}$ is an additive white Gaussian noise.
 The decimation rates $d_r$, $d_c$ and $d_s$ correspond to the pixel resolution loss in each spatial direction, satisfying $m_h = m_l \times d_r$, $n_h = n_l \times d_c$ and $s_h = s_l \times d_s$.